conradakunga/Blog/_posts/2025-06-14-f-discriminated-unions-their-benefits.md

     | MobileMoney of MobileMoneyAccount
 ```

-We then define a list of Account, populating it with our accounts:
+We then define a list of `Account`, populating it with our accounts:

 ```F#
 // Create a list of Account